 It acts as a political scapegoating exercise to deflect from the pain the major parties鈥 neoliberal policies inflict on the majority.

-In Victoria, proportional voting through multi-member seats was replaced by a single-member ward system with the express intention of聽reducing the number of Greens and socialist local councillors.
+In Victoria, proportional voting through multi-member seats was replaced by a听single-member ward system听with the express intention of听reducing the number of Greens and socialist local councillors.

-Changes to federal election laws over decades have made it harder to register new parties and to keep that registration.
-Candidate deposits for the House of Representatives and the Senate have also increased 鈥 a move that makes it harder for smaller and newer parties, as well as for independents.
-Unfortunately, some of these changes were聽.
+Candidate deposits for the House of Representatives and the Senate have also increased 鈥 a move that makes it harder for small and new parties, as well as independents.

 Even without the rigged funding, the major parties are already entrenched by the single-member electorates for the House of Representatives and in the lower houses in every state parliament except Tasmania.